stelligent/inspector-status/README.md

   -d, --asset-duration DUR         Duration in seconds to run the assessment for -x, --[no-]cleanup-resources     Determines if resources created in AWS (Targets, templates & Runs) should be deleted after we are done
 ```

+## Evaluate for failure
+The evaluate for failure configuration is a method of failing your CI pipeline/toolchain when a severity, or compromise greater than what you have set has occurred.
+This works on numeric and/or true/false values within the output of the report.
+The config file has a few examples of how to use this but the most common are setting the numeric_severity and indicator_of_compromise.
+This way on critical or compromising issues you can fail your toolchain.